Charles Bonnet Syndrome

 If you have CBS, that means you have low vision.
 But let us reassure you that you can regain functional vision and do the things you love to do.
 In fact, there are many things you can do to make the most of your remaining vision; our custom vision aids and devices will allow you to maximize the use of your remaining vision in the most effective way possible.

-Low Vision Of Colorado is the preferred provider of low vision aids for patients from Denver, Colorado Springs, Fort Collins and Boulder in Nebraska .
+Low Vision Of Nebraska is the preferred provider of low vision aids for patients from Denver, McCook, Colorado Springs and in Nebraska .